Instance-Conditioned Adaptation for Large-scale Generalization of Neural Routing Solver: Instance-Conditioned Adaptation

-We develop a three-stage training scheme to enable the model to be aware of instance-conditioned information more effectively.
-We describe the three training stages as follows: \paragraph{Stage 1: Warming-up on Small-scale Instances} We employ a warm-up procedure in the first stage.
+To enable the model to be aware of the scale information better and simultaneously learn various pair-wise biases of training instances at different scales, we develop a three-stage training scheme to enable the proposed ICAM to incorporate instance-conditioned information more effectively.
+Note that to ensure a fair comparison with baseline models, we additionally conduct an ablation study about comparison under consistent varying-scale training settings.
+For experimental results and analysis, please refer to Appendix \ref{ablation:vst_comparison}.
+The detailed settings of our three-stage training scheme are as follows: \paragraph{Stage 1: Warming-up on Small-scale Instances} We employ a warm-up procedure in the first stage.
 Initially, the model is trained for several epochs on small-scale instances.
-For example, we use a total of $256,000$ randomly generated TSP100 instances for each epoch in the first stage to train the model for $100$ epochs.
-A warm-up training can make the model more stable in the subsequent training.
+For example, we use a total of $256,000$ randomly generated TSP100 instances for each epoch in the first stage to train the model for 100 epochs.
+A warm-up training can make the model more stable in the subsequent varying-scale training.

 \paragraph{Stage 2: Learning on Varying-scale Instances} In the second stage, we train the model on varying-scale instances for much longer epochs.
-We let the scale $N$ be randomly sampled from the discrete uniform distribution \textbf{Unif}([100,500]) for each batch.
-Considering the GPU memory constraints, we decrease the batch size with the scale increases.
-The loss function (denoted as $\mathcal{L}_{\mathrm{POMO}}$) used in the first and second stages is the same as in POMO.
+For each batch, the scale $N$ is randomly sampled from the discrete uniform distribution \textbf{Unif}([$100$,$500$]) for all problems.
+Considering GPU memory constraints, we decrease the batch size with the scale increases.
+ICAM is trained by the REINFORCE~\cite{williams1992reinforce} algorithm, and the loss function (denoted as $\mathcal{L}_{\mathrm{POMO}}$) used in the first and second stages is the same as in POMO~\cite{kwon2020pomo}.
 The gradient ascent with an approximation of the loss function can be written as